 Hallstein water is 100% natural, which means that it is not exposed to any chemical or mechanical treatment.
 To what extent do you promote the idea of sustainability along your value chain?

-Hallstein is 100% natural, chemical-free and sustainable.
-I personally studied landscape ecology and have therefore intensively been involved with sustainability for a long time.
-Sustainability means, among other things, that you can take something from nature that nature, in return, naturally produces by itself.
-It is also important to focus on sustainability in conveying, packaging and transport.
-Our water comes under self-pressure from a depth of 216 meters into our NiRosta pipes and subsequently flows into recyclable bottles.
+Hallstein is 100% natural, free of chemicals and sustainable.
+I personally studied landscape ecology and have therefore been dealing with sustainability for a long time.
+Sustainability means, among other things, that you can take something from nature that nature produces again by itself.
+But then you also have to focus on sustainability in conveying, packaging and transport.
+With us, the water comes into our NiRosta pipes from a depth of 216 meters under self-pressure and flows into recyclable bottles by itself.

 Our glass bottles are also made from reused glass, while their packaging is made from a biodegradable foam.
 Our water is transported all over the world by ship.
 We always take enough time to transport large quantities economically.
 In addition, our filling system has a green roof.
 So, there are many starting points - but always further improvements.

 Now, inevitably you can only serve a limited group of consumers: How do you assess the general water supply worldwide and what should be done to improve it sustainably?

 Nowadays, drinking and utility water mostly come from the same pipe.
 This will no longer be possible in the future.
 As such, it makes no sense for flower beds to be watered with drinking water or for cars to be washed with them.
 Due to the infinite availability of water in our households, the quality must be very low.
 Therefore, separate piping where drinking water is supplied separately or some other solution will soon be a necessity.
 In the end, it is certain that drinking water will become much more expensive.